Aboriginal Adoption Class Action / 60’s Scoop Class Action

 In February 2017, the Trudeau Government announced that the government wishes to pursue negotiations towards a national settlement of the 60’s Scoop litigation.
 Merchant Law Group launched 60’s Scoop class action litigation in 2009 and our law firm is one of the firms in negotiations with the government to pursue a negotiated settlement.

 There has so far been no compensation paid to any 60s Scoop Survivors, anywhere in Canada.
-There is currently no individual application process.
-If a national settlement is reached some months from now, it will subsequently require approval by the Courts.
+There is currently no individual application process, pending full Court approval and implementation of federal settlement.

 Merchant Law Group LLP continues to pursue ongoing 60s Scoop class action litigation before the Courts against several provincial governments on behalf of Indian, First Nations, Métis and other Aboriginal persons who were taken as children from their families and placed for adoption in non-Aboriginal homes.
 If successful, that litigation against provincial governments may result in further compensation being paid to Sixties Scoop Survivors who qualify under the terms of those class actions.